 “Can’t believe I have to say this, but: PLEASE DO NOT HURT YOURSELVES WITH THIS BIRD BOX CHALLENGE.
 We don’t know how this started, and we appreciate the love, but Boy and Girl have just one wish for 2019 and it is that you not end up in the hospital due to memes.”

-Bird Box blindfold or not, negligence on the roads is a very real threat.
-After more than 25 years representing injury victims in car wrecks, truck wrecks, and motorcycle accidents, the experienced team of professional accident attorneys at Reyes Browne Reilley have seen the consequences of negligence first-hand.
+Bird Box blindfold or not, reckless or distracted driving on the roads is a very real threat.
+After more than 30 years representing injury victims in car wrecks, truck wrecks, and motorcycle accidents, the experienced team of professional car accident attorneys in Dallas at Reyes Browne Reilley have seen the consequences of negligence first-hand.
 If you have sustained injuries because of a car wreck which was not your fault, contact us now for a free and confidential case review.
 Fill out our form online, or call (214) 526-7900, and we will get you on the road to recovery.